 1.2.3 Consideration must be given to surrounding terrain (possible obstructions), metallic objects etc., to minimize factors reducing accuracy.
-If at all possible, measurements should be taken at several adjacent locations (cluster observations) using the resultant average value, or by conducting continuously recorded measurements while moving in a radial direction to note effect of terrain and to allow statistical improvement of results.
+If at all possible, measurements should be taken at several adjacent locations (cluster observations) using the resultant average value, or by conducting continuously recorded measurements while moving.

-1.3 Frequencies above about 1 GHz
+1.3 Frequencies above 1 GHz

-Antennas for field-strength measurements at frequencies above about 1 GHz are usually directional.
-Their antenna factor can be determined with high accuracy.
+Antennas for field-strength measurements at frequencies above 1 GHz are usually directional.
+Their antenna factor (k-factor, see § 1.4) can be determined with high accuracy.
 Due to the directional characteristics of the antennas the influence of the environment on the measurement accuracy is normally low.